king398/SainaRanesk/README.md

 ### Compute Requirements

 This Repo requires an Nvidia GPU with a minimum of 10GB of memory to run to fit the transcription model.

+### Audio File Requirements

+The Audio File passes should be in either of the following formats:

+- .wav
+- .mp3
+- .m4a
+- .flac
+- .ogg
+- .aac
+- .avi

+more might be supported but these are the ones that I have tested.

 ## Step 2 : Clone the Docker container